MobilePay

-MobilePay is a mobile payment application developed by Danske Bank.
-The service allows payments by means of a smartphone application and was published on May 7, 2013, after Danske Bank discontinued its cooperation with other Danish banks on a common system.
-It is mainly used in Denmark, but also in Finland.
-MobilePay was also available in Norway, but shut down in January 2018 due to competition from Vipps.
+MobilePay is a mobile payment application used in Denmark and Finland.
+The service allows payments by means of a smartphone application and was first introduced in 2013 by Danske Bank.
+It was introduced to Finland later in the same year and since 2017 it has been used by all banks in Denmark.
+As of 2022, MobilePay had more than 4.4 million users in Denmark (total population: 5.8 million) and more than 2 million users in Finland (total population: 5.5 million).
+This corresponds to 75.86% of the Danish population and 36.36% of the Finnish one.
+In 2022, MobilePay merged with Vipps of Norway to form Vipps MobilePay, but they maintain their separate brand names in each country.
 MobilePay is a member of the European Mobile Payment Systems Association.
-MobilePay is present in Denmark, Finland and Greenland.
-MobilePay is not available in Faroe Islands.

 Function

 MobilePay is an application for phones with operating systems iOS and Android.
 MobilePay is a digital wallet covering all payment needs.
 Payments can be made to friends, smaller physical shops, supermarkets and larger chains, recurring payments, ecommerce and mcommerce and donations.
 By downloading this application, users are required to connect a credit card and account information to their mobile number.
 Money transfers are performed by entering a mobile phone number which is registered in the system.
 The funds are then transferred to this account, while the amount is deducted from the sender's credit card.
 There are no fees for private MobilePay accounts.